Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/puzzle-construction/colors.md

 -- Gets the color with the name "Left" puzzle.colors.Left

--- Gets the first color defined puzzle.colors[1]
+-- Gets the first color in the list puzzle.colors[1]

 -- Gets the color with the plane X=1 (oriented outward)